christie888/christie888.github.io/_pages/post.md

 permalink: post/
 ---

->All experience is good experience.
+>All experience is GOOD experience.
 <br>All we can do is live in the present.
 <br>Be humble.